Windows 10 Deployment Tools: Which Ones Do You Need?

 • Facilitates deployment waves that allow you to continue testing critical applications.

-• Works with system management tools to automatically deploy updates at the times users schedule.
+• Works with systems management tools to automatically deploy updates at the times users schedule.

 • Offers a constantly updated, easy-to-understand dashboard showing deployment status.